thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Router.desc.md

 __EXERCISE__

-What should the following routes be changed to in oreder to use the router?
+What should the following routes be changed to in order to use the router?

 * `app.get('/puppies', ...`
 * `app.get('/puppies/new',  ...`